-The Vista House was built in 1917 on one of the most beautiful scenic points on the Historic Columbia River Highway, as place for travelers to rest and refresh themselves as they made their way down the magnificent Columbia River Gorge.
-Friends of Vista House is a non profit group in partnership with Oregon State Parks who work to help preserve and share the story of this beautiful historic Oregon structure.
+The Vista House was built in 1917 on one of the most beautiful scenic points on the Historic Columbia River Highway.
+It was constructed to provide travelers a place to rest and refresh themselves as they made their way down the magnificent Columbia River Gorge.
+The Friends of Vista House is a non-profit group in partnership with Oregon State Parks who work to help preserve and share the story of this beautiful historic Oregon structure.
 Our volunteers provide visitors with regional and interpretive information to help make their visit a valuable experience.

 Information about the educational exhibits and displays relating to the building is available.
-Our volunteers provide special building tours and talks to school, civic and tour groups.
-Visitors learn about the architecture and the building, the Historic Columbia River Highway, the Columbia River Gorge, local history, the geology, flora, and fauna of the region, and about the many wonderful attractions along the Highway and throughout the Gorge.
+Our volunteers provide special building tours and talks to school, civic, and tourist groups.
+Visitors learn about the architecture of Vista House, the Historic Columbia River Highway, the Columbia River Gorge, local history, the geology, flora and fauna of the region, and the many wonderful attractions along the Highway and throughout the Gorge.

 Our Friends of Vista House Gift Gallery offers visitors high quality regional artwork and local gift items and is open throughout the spring, summer, and fall seasons.
 Our Espresso bar serves refreshments and snacks for travelers and is open year round (winter weekends, weather permitting).

 Vista House was built between 1916-1918 by Multnomah County as a comfort station and scenic wayside for those traveling on the Historic Columbia River Highway, which was completed in 1916.
 Vista House is also a memorial to Oregon pioneers.
 It was formally dedicated on May 5th, 1918.